 Magnesium is particularly important in the detox and repair of tissue cells because of its primary role in mitochondrial production of adenosine triphosphate (ATP).
 ATP is our electrical energy currency that underpins metabolism and drives the detox, immune and cell-building systems.

-Magnesium also controls the calcium.
+Magnesium also controls calcium.
 If magnesium gets too low, calcium can become a bully with free calcium leaching out of the bones and settling in soft tissue and joints to cause stiffening and strain of muscles and joints.
-Magnesium, via parathyroid regulation, helps calcium to move into bones instead of where it shouldn’t be excessively in the soft tissue, blood and tubes of the body (commonly called hypercalcaemia).
+Magnesium, via parathyroid regulation 7, helps calcium to move into bones instead of where it shouldn’t be, such as excessively deposited in the soft tissue, blood and tubules of the body.
+Too much free calcium in the body is commonly called hypercalcaemia.
+As magnesium is a calcium antagonist, it can play a vital role in calcium homeostasis.

-Calcium is ‘allowed’ to be used for muscle contraction and firing of neurons, but is quickly retreated by magnesium for the relaxation response.
-If not enough magnesium is available, we get a situation of over-firing of neurons or muscles.
-This is when you feel you don’t have muscle control.
-They may twitch, cramp or just not relax.
-You may feel you have ants in your pants and you can’t sit still.
-Your legs muscles may spasm at night or express a nervous crawling sensation, which is referred to as ‘restless leg syndrome’.
+Calcium is ‘allowed’ to be used for muscle contraction and firing of neurons, Calcium’s primary role is for muscle contraction and the firing of neurons.
+During the recovery phase calcium is quickly retreated by magnesium.
+If not enough magnesium is available, we get a situation of over-firing of neurons or excessive cramping and twitching of muscles.
+Or you may have a restless feeling like there are ants in your pants and you can’t sit still.
+Leg muscles may spasm at night or suffer with a nervous crawling sensation commonly referred to as ‘restless leg syndrome’.

-Your muscles may just feel like rocks, unable to relax or allow proper blood circulation.
-Repetitive stress injuries like tennis elbow and frozen shoulder are primary examples of the calcium moving in to stiffen muscle fibres and restrict movement.
-Headaches and migraines can also be a direct result of magnesium deficiency.
+Muscles may feel like rocks when there is too much calcium and not enough magnesium, unable to relax or allow proper blood circulation.
+The whole muscle electrical conduction system can be affected.
+Repetitive stress injuries like tennis elbow and frozen shoulder are primary examples of the calcium moving in to stiffen muscle fibres and restrict movement, but not retreating due to magnesium deficiency.
+Dehydration is also commonly associated with high calcium and low magnesium status.
+Headaches and migraines can result, but can be relieved by sufficient magnesium and water (rehydration).

 Hypertension – high blood pressure

-If the free calcium settles in arterial linings, it causes hypertension.
-Not only does magnesium control any excess calcium in your blood, but it also helps the smooth muscle of the endothelial linings of blood vessels stay flexible, stretchy and resilient.
-If magnesium-deprived, the tiny capillaries at extremities can also get too stiff, thereby inhibiting enough blood flow to the ends, which causes neuropathic pain.
+If magnesium-deprived, the tiny capillaries at extremities can also get too stiff, thereby inhibiting enough blood flow to the ends, which causes hypoxia, numbness or neuropathic pain.
+12

 Not only is magnesium deficiency strongly correlated with high blood pressure (hypertension), but it can also have the reverse effect of hypotension (very low blood pressure).
 This is often associated with thyroid problems and anemia.
-Magnesium, along with iodine, supports the thyroid, hydration and red blood cell oxygen-carrying capacity.
-Without enough magnesium metabolism slows, and therefore electrical conductance can drop.
-If it becomes more severe it can result in heart arrhythmia (irregular heart beat), including tachycardia and atrial fibrillation.
+Magnesium, along with iodine, supports the thyroid, plasma hydration and red blood cell oxygen-carrying capacity.
+Without enough magnesium metabolism slows, blood volume can drop, and therefore electrical conductance can weaken.
+If it becomes more severe it can result in heart arrhythmia (irregular heart beat), including tachycardia, bradycardia or atrial fibrillation.
+13

 Electrolyte balance and hydration

-Note also that people can become dehydrated as magnesium levels drop, because magnesium attracts water and helps to keep cells hydrated.
+Note that people can become excessively dehydrated as magnesium levels drop, because magnesium attracts water and helps to keep the intracellular environment hydrated.
 Magnesium has a strong affinity with water.
-The magnesium molecule has the largest potential hydration shell of any mineral, able to expand in size with extra water by up to 400%.
+The magnesium molecule has the largest potential hydration shell of any cation, able to expand in size with extra water by up to 400%.
 Magnesium also helps to regulate the working balance of the other electrolytes – like the conductor of an orchestra.
+14

 The magnesium distribution in the body is: 53% in bones, 46% in muscles, and 1% in blood.
 Blood tests are not accurate to determine tissue levels of magnesium in the body because the tissue cells can sacrifice some of their magnesium and give it to the blood in order to keep blood levels in the normal range.
-You would need to test tissue cells, as in an EXA test or hair sample analysis, to get a more accurate analysis.
+You would need to test tissue cells, as in an EXA test, hair sample or RBC analysis, to get a more accurate result.

 Magnesium is located in greater amounts wherever you have the need for a lot of metabolism and production of ATP energy.
 This happens in the bone marrow with production of platelets, red and white blood cells, as well as new bone cells.
 It happens in the brain, which has a very high electrical output, and it also happens extensively in muscles.
 Muscles use a lot of electricity for work in contracting and for repair after excessive exercise.
 They also need a lot of water in the expansion and contraction process.
 Magnesium is crucial in every step of the way.